SuperAwesomeLTD/sa-mobile-sdk-android-docs/source/07callbacks.rst

         }
     }

-* your Activity must implement the callback methods specified by SAAdListener
+* your Activity must implement the callback methods specified by SAAdInterface

 .. code-block:: java

     public class MainActivity
            extends Activity
-           implements SALoaderListener,
+           implements SALoaderInterface,
-                      SAParentalGateListener {
+                      SAParentalGateInterface {

         // rest of the implementation ...